sinai-dev/OSLDocs/Custom/Characters.md

     var extraRpcData = caster.UID.ToString();

-    // Manually call CustomCharacters.CreateCharacter.
-This version of the method is
-    // recommended for most cases.
+    // Call SL_Character.Spawn()
-    // We are manually sending a spawn position, character UID, and extraRpcData.
+    // We are sending a spawn position, character UID, and extraRpcData.
-    // In this case, the extraRpcData is the Caster character's UID.
+    // In this case, the extraRpcData is the Caster character's UID. template.Spawn(spawnPos, summonUID, extraRpcData);
-    CustomCharacters.CreateCharacter(template, spawnPos, summonUID, extraRpcData);
 }

-// Callback from CreateCharacter which executes locally for all clients. private void OnSpawn(Character character, string rpcData) {
+// The network callback from Spawn() which executes for all clients. private void OnSpawn(Character character, string rpcData) {
     var ownerUID = rpcData;